shh-dlce/qmss-2016/relational_databases/02-csv-data.md

 # CSV data

-We downloaded a CSV file containing data about languages and dialects from Glottolog and a TSV file containing the PHOIBLE database on phoneme inventories (see [README](data/README.md)).
+We downloaded a CSV file containing data about languages and dialects from Glottolog, a TSV file containing the PHOIBLE database on phoneme inventories and a CSV file listing values for monthly mean precipitation from D-PLACE (see [README](data/README.md)).

+## The Glottolog data

 Let's do a crude size estimate of the Glottolog data, counting the lines in the file: